 - They can charge a maximum default fee of 200%

-The emergence of up-and-comers Afterpay and Zip, however, has caused fresh concern in the industry.
+The emergence of Afterpay and Zip, however, has caused fresh concern in the industry.
 These lenders allow customers to purchase items and pay them back in instalments but have been heavily scrutinized for seemingly encouraging poor spending practices.
-Afterpay, for example, earns 24% of its income through late fees charged on missed payments.
+Afterpay, for example, was at one point making around 20% of its income through late fees charged on missed payments.

 If you’re broke AF say hell no to this type of advertising and stop being conned into buy shit you don’t need to impress people you haven’t met.
 There’s a reason online store sales bump up when they add Afterpay.
 Because you spend more! #dontbeasucker pic.twitter.com/nHSKeAXcZ3— Melissa Browne (@melbrowne_) March 21, 2018

 This advertising campaign copped backlash on social media.

 Savings.com.au’s two cents